spesmilo/electrum-docs/faq.rst

   longer be able to use your wallet once the upgrade is complete.

-- The 'Addresses' tab will not show any addresses the first time you launch Electrum 2.
-This is expected behaviour.
+- The "Addresses" tab will not show any addresses the first time you launch Electrum 2.
+This is expected behavior.
 Restart Electrum 2 after the upgrade is complete and your addresses will be available.

 - Offline copies of Electrum will not show the